kenmoini/helm-things/namespace-as-a-service/README.md

 - `naas.kemo.dev/requester` to signify the requesting `{user|sa/ns}-{name}`
 - `naas.kemo.dev/sizing` for the "T-Shirt Size"
-- `naas.kemo.dev/tenant` for tenant grouping, eg internal/external/team-based/etc.  Could as easily be something like Billing Group/Business Unit/etc.
+- `naas.kemo.dev/application` for app/tenant grouping based on the name, eg internal/external/team-based/etc.  Could as easily be something like Billing Group/Business Unit/etc.
 - `naas.kemo.dev/environment` for segmenting dev/test, preprod, and prod

 And some additional labels help glue things into ACM:

-- `naas.kemo.dev/virtualization` to denote a NS with VMs
+- `capability.naas.kemo.dev/virtualization` to denote a NS with VMs
-- `naas.kemo.dev/devspaces` for a DevSpaces enabled namespace
+- `capability.naas.kemo.dev/devspaces` for a DevSpaces enabled namespace

 Based on those labels being set on the Namespace, you can either use it as just a bit of metadata - or in combination with ACM/Kyverno to manage resources that are not subject to Chart updates or Git modifications.